 Created by Santa Fe artists, Jennifer and Kevin Box, these sculptures tell the story of origami, the Japanese art of paper folding.

-The exhibition includes stunning large-scale metal sculptures created through collaboration with world-renowned origami artists such as Robert
+Making its St. Louis debut the exhibition includes stunning large-scale metal sculptures created through collaboration with world-renowned origami artists such as Robert

 J. Lang, Te Jui Fu, Michael G. La Fosse, and Beth Johnson.